-Getting a DUI is bad news, but getting multiple DUI's is an absolute nightmare for anyone as your life can literally be taken away from you and could take years to get back to normalcy.
+Getting a DUI is bad news, but getting multiple DUI's is an absolute nightmare for anyone.
+This charge can take your life away from you and it could take years to get back to normalcy.
 Repeat DUI offenders typically face from 1 year in the county jail and/or up to 3 years in state prison.
-In most cases, these types of defendants have already failed at past alcohol treatments, and are seen as an active danger to the public by the courts.
-Another alternative to jail and/or prison is if you or your lawyer introduce the idea of a SCRAM (Secure Continuous Remote Alcohol Monitor – Alcohol Monitoring Systems, Inc.), which means you are committed to going completely alcohol-free.
-In some cases, this could get the prosecutor or judge to waive the prison time as long as you complete your SCRAM period.
-In other words, it can literally get you out of jail.
+In most cases, these types of defendants have already failed at past alcohol treatments and the courts see them as an active danger to the public

 Ankle Monitor for DUI